dockfries/infernus/docs/essentials/features.md

 ## Automatically destroy instance

-When the game mode exits, all the `Streamer` instances, vehicle instances, textdraw, and menus will be automatically destroyed, which means you no longer need to write a large number of destroy functions repeatedly.
+When the GameMode exits, all the `Streamer` instances, vehicle instances, textdraw, and menus will be automatically destroyed, which means you no longer need to write a large number of destroy functions repeatedly.

 However, assuming that your instance needs to be destroyed when the player quits the game, you still need to destroy it manually.